Domagoj Vuković

+Professional career

 A native of Rijeka, he started playing basketball in his home town clubs before joining the Nikola Vujčić Academy.
 His first professional contract was with Split.
 After playing for Split, Zagreb and Zabok in August 2016 he joined another A-1 Liga team: Vrijednosnice Osijek.
 After spending a season there in August 2017 he moved to Zadar.
 After averaging 10 points and 7.5 rebounds per game during the 2019-20 season, Vuković had his contract with Zadar extended for two years on May 20, 2020.

 In April, 2022, Vuković fell to an injury of his achilles tendon which kept him off the court for more than six months.
 In November, 2022, Vuković signed with Cibona of the Croatian League and ABA League.

+In February, 2024, Vuković left the financially-troubled Cibona for a more lucrative contract with the Taiwanese Tainan TSG GhostHawks playing in the T1 League.
+He signed a contract for the remainder of the 2023–24 season.

+In September 2024, Vuković signed again with Cibona.

+On July 15, 2025, he signed with Giessen 46ers of the ProA.

-Croatian national team
+National team career

 He was a member of the youth Croatia national basketball team selections and played at the 2011 FIBA Europe Under-18 Championship and 2012 FIBA Europe Under-20 Championship (Division B).

 In 2018 he was called up for the senior B selection that played the Stankovic Cup in China.